Self-Employed Social Security Contributions 2026: URSSAF Rates, Calculation and Payment Calendar

 If your income has increased, you will owe a top-up payment; if it has decreased, URSSAF will refund you.

-In the first and second year of activity, provisional contributions are calculated on a flat-rate base (approximately 19% of PASS, i.e. ~9,000 euros).
+In the first and second year of activity, provisional contributions are calculated on a flat-rate base (19% of PASS, i.e. 9,131 euros in 2026).
 If your actual income is significantly higher, the regularization can be very substantial (sometimes several thousand euros extra).

 Since 2021, TNS no longer have a separate declaration: income declared to the tax authorities (form 2042 + annexes) is automatically transmitted to URSSAF for calculating social contributions.
 The DSI (Declaration Sociale des Independants) is therefore directly integrated into the income tax return on impots.gouv.fr.